Holipori/EKAID/model/README.md

 ```
 --graph: all, implicit, spatial, semantic

---use_wandb: True, False. (wandb is a tool for tracking training process.
+--use_wandb: True, False. (wandb is a tool for tracking the training process.
 If you don't want to use it, set it to False.)

---eval_target: val, test. (choose the set for evaluation during the training. val is for validation set, test is for test set)
+--eval_target: val, test. (choose the set for evaluation during the training. val is for the validation set, test is for the test set)

 ## Testing
-Testing has been integerated in the training code, but it can also be performed separately.
+Testing has been integrated in the training code, but it can also be performed separately.

 1. Download the provided checkpoint file using this [link](https://drive.google.com/file/d/1ZDOnAD0qOx82UPqRISprH5Y3w5qLnYV-/view?usp=drive_link), or load your own checkpoint file.